 Discrepancies between funding for Section 611 and 619

 As described above, IDEA Part B funds two separate sections, 611 and 619.
 Section 619 is available specifically for children age 3 through 5.
 As with other sections of IDEA, Section 619 is not “fully funded.”
 Indeed, Section 619 is funded at a lower per-pupil rate than Section 611.
-For instance, based on 2012 enrollment numbers from the Department of Education and fiscal year 2013 appropriations, the average per-pupil expenditure was $1,677 for PreK-12 special education students (Sec.
-611) and only $474 for three- to five-year-olds receiving special education services (Sec.
+For instance, in fiscal year 2014, the average per-pupil expenditure is $1,743 for PreK-12 special education students (Sec.
+611) and only $471 for 3- to 5-year-olds receiving special education services (Sec.
 619).
 Section 619 dollars should be viewed as supplemental funding to the Section 611 funds.

 Many, if not most, school districts use a combination of Sections 611 and 619 funding to cover the costs of special education for young children with disabilities.
 For example, a special education teacher may work full time at an elementary school that also provides pre-K education on site; that teacher may be entirely funded through Section 611 dollars, but still work with a 4-year-old with disabilities.

 IDEA is not "fully funded."
 In the IDEA legislation, Congress set a maximum target for the federal contribution to special education spending equal to 40 percent of the estimated excess cost of educating children with disabilities.
 Thus, if the program were "fully funded," the states would receive their maximum grants, calculated at 40 percent of the national average per pupil expenditure (APPE) times the number of children with disabilities served in the school year 2004-2005, adjusted for population changes.4 Under the act, the count of children with disabilities cannot exceed 12 percent of the state’s total school population.